Salads With Low Carbs & High Protein

 Salad on the Go

 With the increasing popularity of low-carb diets, some restaurants are offering creative alternatives to dishes that traditionally include bread, potatoes, or other high-carb foods.
 A bowl of salad greens, tomatoes, cucumbers, mushrooms, cucumbers, red onions and crumbled blue cheese replaces the bun and fixings in a low-carb hamburger at a New York City restaurant reviewed by The Nibble.
-You can make your own version of this "bunless burger" at home by topping a large portion of your favorite green salad with a lean ground beef or turkey patty.
-A 3-oz. portion of cooked beef has 21 g of protein; the same serving of cooked turkey has 24 g of protein.
+You can make your own version of this “bunless burger” at home by topping a large portion of your favorite green salad with a lean ground beef or turkey patty.
+A 3-ounce portion of cooked beef has 21 grams of protein; the same serving of cooked turkey has 24 grams of protein.